adampatt/organise-network-dogs/README.md

 ## What we're evaluating

-*If you've chosen to complete this as a take-home, please include some short answers to the questions below to help us understand your approach (bullet points is fine!).
-If you've chosen an in-person session, we'll talk through these questions during the call.*
+_If you've chosen to complete this as a take-home, please include some short answers to the questions below to help us understand your approach (bullet points is fine!).
+If you've chosen an in-person session, we'll talk through these questions during the call._

 1. How did you navigate & understand the architecture of this new React codebase?
+   My understanding of the architecture of this application was a single parent component (App.js) displayed both children components RandomDog and SavedPhotos.
+The children components were independent of each other.

 2. How did you go about working with & making requests to the backend API?
+   I used axios as this was pre-installed and set-up a service for it.
+The requests made to the API then were called upon the RandomDog component loading with useEffect.
+This same function was re-used to initiate a call to the api when the user clicks the Next Dog button.

 3. How did you make decisions around state management?
+   In an app using only a few components which are nested one level deep such as this I was happy to use "PASS data to child".
+If there were a greater number of components nested deeper I would use Context to access state in these components.
+I had the state stored as close as possible to the child component in the case of Random Dog this was in the component and the savedPhotos was stored one level higher in the App.js component.

 4. What are some future improvements that you would add to this project as it scales?

+   Abstract out the components to a greater degree.
+The buttons could be separated out into their own files and so could the SavedPhotos-photos div in SavedPhotos.
+This would give us more control reusability over the component and make it reusable.

+   Implement context and pass down state from a parent level in this case App.js which enables the children components to just display data.

+   The saved photos to be stored in local storage allowing the user to refresh the page and the saved Photos display remains unchanged.

 ## Take-home: Time spent on this task & submitting

 If you're completing this task as a take-home, we recommend that the **time spent on the task is 1-2 hours**, and we want to make this work with your schedule. **We will not be evaluating you on time** — this recommendation is to make sure that you get a good opportunity at the task but **do not feel pressure to over-invest your personal time.**

 There is no expectation to add tests or styling into your project. **We will not be evaluating you on these.**

 To submit your task, please commit & push your changes to your repo and email us when it's ready for us to review.
 Please give access to:

 - lauren@organise.network
 - alex@organise.network
 - sean@organise.network

-*We're more than happy to help you with any questions you have throughout completing the task -- please let us know if you'd like support by emailing Lauren at lauren@organise.network!
-Asking questions is not part of our evaluation.*
+_We're more than happy to help you with any questions you have throughout completing the task -- please let us know if you'd like support by emailing Lauren at lauren@organise.network!
+Asking questions is not part of our evaluation._

 ## Credit & much appreciation

 This repository was originally part of CodeYourFuture's [group projects](https://github.com/CodeYourFuture/group-projects), a UK based non-profit organisation that trains refugees and other disadvantaged people to become web developers and helps them to find work in the tech industry.